 - be physically fit and endeavour to remain so

-- serve a probationary period of at least three months.
+- serve a probationary period of at least nine months.

 - commit to attending a very high percentage of training events during their first twelve months

 - achieve set standards of competence in a reasonable time

 - accept the need for discipline and be willing to carry out tasks when required by the leaders of the team or section

 - have a good degree of availability for attending call-outs

 - have suitable transport or other firm arrangements to attend incidents